pikender/souploaf.github.io/resume.md

   A solution to get equipped with powerful custom generators.
   Contributed a Search and an Upload Scaffold Generator.

+#### Apple Contact Us

+Helping ItunesConnect Partners (music/movie/tv artists, app developers, book authors and podcast creators) reach the right person for their problems with better resolution and user experience

+*Jul 2016 - Oct 2016* and *Feb 2017*

+*Developer*

+- Architected CMS for Topic Creation and Management
+- Integrated Apple Backend Services used for Login, Mail Sending and Analytics
+- Fixed React and Angular App bugs

 #### NectarCommerce (Vinsol, Delhi)